Online Learning for Obstacle Avoidance: Problem Formulation and Preliminaries

 The comparator class $\Pi$ will be the class of LDCs parameterized by $M$; this class has provably expressive approximation characteristics \citep{agarwal19}.
 The regret is defined using quantities from Eqn. \ref{Eqn:Opt}:

-A sublinear bound on Eqn. \ref{Eqn:Regret} implies that the adaptive sequence $M_t$ selected by low-regret online algorithm $A$ will perform nearly as well as the \emph{best fixed policy} $M^*$ \emph{in hindsight, for all realizations of uncertainty} within the system.
-A sublinear bound on the regret thus establishes finite-time (near) optimality for \emph{all} disturbance realizations: the policy will perform almost as well as a policy that has \emph{a priori} knowledge of the disturbance realizations.
+A sublinear bound on Eqn. \ref{Eqn:Regret} implies that the adaptive sequence $M_t$ selected by low-regret algorithm $A$ will perform nearly as well as the \emph{best fixed policy} $M^*$ \emph{in hindsight, for all realizations of uncertainty} within the system.
+Thus, sublinear regret bounds establish finite-time (near) optimality; the policy performs nearly as well as an optimal policy that has \emph{a priori} knowledge of the realized disturbances.